Viper vs BrimstoneMatchups

 Controller vs Controller Dynamics

 Both Viper and Brimstone fill the Controller role in Valorant team compositions.
 This role mirror means teams won't face composition issues from having both agents — the question is purely which Controller performs better in direct competition.
-Our data clearly indicates Viper is the stronger Controller pick when these agents face each other.
+Our data clearly indicates Brimstone is the stronger Controller pick when these agents face each other.

 In Controller vs Controller encounters, similar ability timing and usage patterns mean both agents often use their kits in comparable ways.
 The winner typically comes down to which player uses their abilities more efficiently and wins the mechanical duels that follow.
-Viper's statistical advantage suggests their specific Controller kit translates slightly better to winning these mirror encounters.
+Brimstone's statistical advantage suggests their specific Controller kit translates slightly better to winning these mirror encounters.

-Viper has favorable matchups against 14 agents and unfavorable matchups against 11 agents in Valorant.
-Viper's strongest matchup is against Veto with a 83.3% win rate.
-The most challenging matchup is Killjoy at 14.3% win rate.
+Viper has favorable matchups against 15 agents and unfavorable matchups against 12 agents in Valorant.
+Viper's strongest matchup is against KAY/O with a 71.4% win rate.
+The most challenging matchup is Iso at 27.3% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |